 How to Get Help for Pure O

 If you feel you may be struggling with OCD, don’t hesitate to ask for help.
 A good first step is visiting the International OCD Foundation’s website.
 IOCDF provides valuable resources to individuals, parents and families.
-Another great option for getting help is by using an online directory, where you can search for a therapist with specific qualifications, like someone who works specifically with people who have OCD.
+Another great option for getting help is by using an online therapist directory, where you can search for a therapist with specific qualifications, like someone who works specifically with people who have OCD.

 Final Thoughts on Pure O